autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 ## Slashing

-Bonded stake is subject to economic [slashing penalties](/concepts/accountability/#slashing-penalties) if misbehaviour by the staked validator node is detected by the [accountability and fault detection (AFD) protocol](/concepts/accountability/).
+Bonded stake is subject to economic [slashing penalties](/concepts/accountability/#slashing-penalties) if misbehavior by the staked validator node is detected by the [accountability and fault detection (AFD) protocol](/concepts/accountability/).
 The AFD protocol detects infractions of consensus rules by validators participating in [consensus](/glossary/#consensus) as [consensus committee](/glossary/#consensus-committee) members.

 ### Economic penalties